Taking good care of Clover, my gaming laptop

 Early this year, I’ve noticed that Clover was running slow and overheats.
 Yes, I name my laptops and I love them.

 I remember when I first saw her(gave her a gender too), I was so magnetized.
 I wanted to purchase her right away but didn’t.
-I told myself to wait for a month, and continued using the previous unit that I had.
-I still have Carrie(my previous laptop) which is not in a good condition.
-She had a broken screen and it was leaking.
-So I dismantled her, and used the LCD screen of my first laptop, Midori(has dead motherboard; RIP), to continue working.
+Thought to myself to wait for a month, and continued using the previous unit that I had.

 A month had passed and I still wanted to buy her, so I did.
 I was the happiest kid on the block, and I’ve used it everyday since then.

 Gaming and programming are the major things that I do and I need great computing power within my budget.
 Clover, HP Pavilion Power 15-cb0xx, was perfect!